smart-on-fhir/cumulus-library-pcx/README.md

 ## Data definitions and documentation

-There are 22 coded study variables: 3 diagnosis, 12 laboratory, and 7 medication CSVs.
+There are 23 coded study variables: 4 diagnosis, 12 laboratory, and 7 medication CSVs.
 Codes match by `system` plus `code`; displays do not drive matching.
 Local codes and multi-site terminology coverage remain subject to validation.
+The fourth diagnosis variable, [methotrexate toxicity evidence](dx_methotrexate_toxic.md), has 30 rows across four review tiers; a match is not confirmed methotrexate toxicity.

+See [chart-review outputs](chart_review.md), [deferred extraction work](deferred.md), and the [dated code review](reviews/code-review-2026-09-09/REVIEW.md) for integration details and open issues.

 | Laboratory valueset | Entries | Current scope or open issue |
 | --- | ---: | --- |